klaviyo/klaviyo-react-native-sdk/README.md

 ```

 ### Example App
-We have included a bare-bones example app in this repository for reference.
-To run the example app:
+We have included a bare-bones example app in this repository for reference of how to integrate with our SDK.
+It is primarily intended to give code samples such as how and where to `initialize` or how to implement notification
+delegate methods on iOS.
+To actually run the example app:
-- Make a local clone of this repository
+- Clone this repository
+- From the root directory, run `yarn example-setup`.
+This is an alias that will to the following:
   - Run `yarn install --immutable` from the root directory
   - Navigate to the `example` directory and run `bundle install`
   - Navigate to the `example/ios` directory and run `bundle exec pod install`
-- Run `yarn start` from the root directory
+- From the project's root directory, run `yarn example start` to start the example application.
+Follow the
+  metro instructions from here, i.e. press `i` to run on iOS or `a` to run on Android.

 ### Android
 Android installation requirements may vary depending upon your project configuration and other dependencies.